 - Distressed facial expression with constricted emotion

-A person with depersonalisation disorder may feel like a robot, like his or her body is distorted or like he or she can't control his or her own actions.
+A person with depersonalization disorder may feel like a robot like his or her body is distorted or like he or she can't control his or her own actions.

 What Causes Depersonalisation Disorder?

-What causes depersonalisation disorder is not fully understood, but it is thought that it is linked to a chemical imbalance in the neurotransmitters of the brain.
-This imbalance may make the brain vulnerable to depersonalisation disorder when in states of extreme stress.
+What causes depersonalization disorder is not fully understood, but it is thought that it is linked to a chemical imbalance in the neurotransmitters of the brain.
+This imbalance may make the brain vulnerable to depersonalization disorder when in states of extreme stress.

-According to the Mayo Clinic, causes of depersonalisation disorder may include:
+According to the Mayo Clinic, causes of depersonalization disorder may include: